turingschool/savile/README.md

 - **Simple.** This is a lightweight package in term of size.
 It is conceptually simple and straightforward; intuitive naming and reasonable variants.
 A developer should be able to read through our docs and in a couple hours have a good handle on how it works and how to utilize it.
 - **Extensible.** It is built in a way that various team members can build on top of it relatively easily.
 Ways to override and customize are available and documented.
 - **Durable.** The current form will last and continue to work, for all users and all app, regardless of tech stack.
-- **Composable.** - Utils and variants can be combined in many ways to create custom designs.
+- **Composable.** Utils and variants can be combined in many ways to create custom designs.
-- **Innocuous.** - It plays friendly w other tools like Bootstrap, MaterialUI, etc. and is web platform-agnostic.
+- **Innocuous.** It plays friendly with other tools like Bootstrap, MaterialUI, etc. and is web platform-agnostic.

 ## Local Set Up